Interactive Investors vs InvestEngine

 • No Vanguard LifeStrategy funds (mutual funds, not ETFs)

-• No Junior ISA, joint account, or company account
+• No Junior ISA or joint account

 • Limited research tools — built for execution, not analysis

-• £100 minimum initial deposit
+• £100 minimum to open a portfolio

 • Newer platform — less operational track record than ii